-12. In the case of event reporting for Consolidated -MBR monitoring, only if the aggregate bit rate exceeds the Consolidated -MBR threshold, the NEF will notify the Application AI/ML AF via Nnef_MultiMemberAFSessionWithQoS_Notify for the collected UPF QoS monitoring reports together with the status of the Consolidated -MBR monitoring and the AF Transaction Reference ID; otherwise, the NEF notify the AF periodically with the collected UPF QoS monitoring reports together with the status of the of the Consolidate -MBR monitoring, if requested, and the AF Transaction Reference ID.
+13. In the case of event reporting for Consolidated -MBR monitoring, only if the aggregate bit rate exceeds the Consolidated -MBR threshold, the NEF will notify the AF via Nnef_AFSessionWithQoS_Notify about the status of the Consolidated -MBR monitoring; otherwise, the NEF notify the AF periodically with the collected UPF QoS monitoring reports together with the status of the of the Consolidate -MBR monitoring, if requested.